This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

-Lifestyle changes you can make to help lower your cholesterol levels:
+Lifestyle changes you can make to lower your cholesterol levels:

 - Maintain a healthy weight.
-Ask your healthcare provider how much you should weigh.
-Ask him or her to help you create a weight loss plan if you are overweight.
+Ask your healthcare provider what a healthy weight is for you.
+Ask him or her to help you create a weight loss plan if needed.
 Weight loss can decrease your total cholesterol and triglyceride levels.
 Weight loss may also help keep your blood pressure at a healthy level.

 - Be physically active throughout the day.
 Physical activity, such as exercise, can help lower your total cholesterol level and maintain a healthy weight.
 Exercise can also help increase your HDL cholesterol level.
 Work with your healthcare provider to create an exercise program that is right for you.
-Get at least 30 minutes of moderate exercise most days of the week.
+Get at least 30 to 40 minutes of moderate exercise most days of the week.
 Examples of exercise include brisk walking, swimming, or biking.
 Also include strength training at least 2 times each week.
 Your healthcare providers can help you create a physical activity plan.

 - Do not smoke.
-Nicotine and other chemicals in cigarettes and cigars can damage your lungs, heart, and blood vessels.
-They can also raise your triglyceride levels.
+Nicotine and other chemicals in cigarettes and cigars can raise your cholesterol levels.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.